h0rv/h0rv.github.io/content/posts/value-imperialism-in-ai.md

 draft: false
 ---

-> I wanted to share my final essay for a Philosophy of Science class focused on Artificial Intelligence from the Spring of my 2rd year in University: April 25, 2022 to be exact.
+> I wanted to share my final essay for a Philosophy of Science class focused on Artificial Intelligence from the Spring of my 2rd year in University - April 25, 2022 to be exact.
 This was my first and only Philosophy class I ever took.
-With that said, I really enjoyed the in-person discussions and _some_ of the readings - but it was certainly the most academic papers I had to read in semester by far (several weekly readings), and most of the time I wanted to talk a nap after 20 minutes because they were dense and draining.
+With that said, I really enjoyed the in-person discussions (that I was deprived of due to Covid-19 pandemic) and _some_ of the readings.
+It was by far the most academic papers I had to read in a course (several weekly readings), which often resulted in having a strong urge to take a nap after 20 minutes of reading due to the density of the texts.
 I especially struggled with the metaphysical and abstract ideas becasue they really did not click for me which I just ended up getting boring.
 Nonetheless, it was one of my favorite courses I took in college, due greatly to the lecturer who had a great personality and was wickedly intelligent.

 ##  I.  Introduction